eliseomartelli/eliseomartelli.it/_posts/2018-12-22-going_cashless_as_a_student.md

 It's *simple*, part of my daily check **triple pat** (Wallet, phone and keys) and if I'm not going to drive I can _leave it_ behind at home.

 ### Managing my expenses
-You can argue that using cashless payment methods can
+You can argue that using cashless payment methods can alienate yourself from your own spending, and yeah, I'm with you on this one.
+You need to have a method to track what are you spending (and how) and after months of using a Google Drive Spreadsheet I've graduated to [Firefly III](https://firefly-iii.org/), a self-hosted money tracking solution.

+Going cashless is **possible**, is convenient and less stressful (at least for me).
+Thank you for your time and **#GoCashless**!
 ___

 Do you want to talk to me about projects, fun stuff and other things that might be interesting?